How to Handle Emotional Blackmail in a Relationship

-Most of us have been on the receiving end of emotional blackmail at some point in some of our relationships.
+Most of us have been on the receiving end of emotional blackmail at some point in our relationship history.

-There are methods you can employ to handle the situation once you recognize the signs.
-Before we move onto spotting the signals and finding ways to deal with the blackmail, let’s first define what is emotional blackmail.
+You can employ methods to handle the situation once you recognize the signs.
+Before we move on to spotting the signals and finding ways to deal with the blackmail, let’s first define what is emotional blackmail.

 What is emotional blackmail in a relationship?